Skip to content

 Does Randolph College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Randolph College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.00%, in line with strong performers nationally.
+Randolph College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.00%, in line with strong performers nationally.
 About 6.3% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 15.9% go on to reach the top of the income ladder.
-The median family income of students sits near $107,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $107,300, a snapshot of the campus's socioeconomic mix.

 1.00%